Generic Name: levonorgestrel

 Contraceptive effect of Liletta is mediated via the direct release of LNG into the uterine cavity and is unlikely to be affected by drug interactions via enzyme induction or inhibition.

 Liletta is contraindicated for use in pregnant women because there is no need for pregnancy prevention in a woman who is already pregnant and Liletta may cause adverse pregnancy outcomes.
 If a woman becomes pregnant with Liletta in place, there is an increased risk of miscarriage, sepsis, premature labor, and premature delivery.
 Published studies report no harmful effects on fetal development associated with long-term use of contraceptive doses of oral progestins in a pregnant woman.
 The background risk in the U.S. general population of major birth defects is 2-4% and of miscarriage is 15-20% of clinically recognized pregnancies.
+Animal reproduction studies have not been conducted with Liletta.
 Advise a woman of the potential risks if pregnancy occurs with Liletta in place.

 Published studies report the presence of LNG in human milk.
 Small amounts of progestins (approximately 0.1% of the total maternal doses) were detected in the breast milk of nursing mothers who used other LNG-releasing IUSs.
 There are no reports of adverse effects in breastfed infants with maternal use of progestin-only contraceptives.
 Isolated cases of decreased milk production have been reported with another LNG-releasing IUS.
 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Liletta and any potential adverse effects on the breastfed child from Liletta or from the underlying maternal condition.